T2an/scratch_sha256/readme.md

 ## Stage 4: Setting the initial Hash values and round constants

-Before hash compuration begin, we need to set the initial Hash values (H0).
+Before hash computation begin, we need to set the initial Hash values (H0).

 For SHA-256, the initial Hash values (H0) are the first 32 bits of the fractional parts of the square root of the first 8 primes (2, 3, 5, 7, 11, 13, 17, 19).